-Here are a few key provisions of the CARES Act that may affect you and your charitable goals:
+Here are two key provisions that may affect you and your charitable goals:

 Please contact Susan Daigle at Susan.Daigle@oregonzoo.org or call 503-914-6029 to discuss how your gift can help further our mission.
 Please note that this information is not intended as legal or tax advice.
 You should consult an attorney or tax advisor regarding your personal financial situation.